Skip to main content

 • Written Agreement: If the parties reach a resolution, the mediator may put the mediation agreement in writing and ask the parties to sign it.
 In many states, a court can uphold these settlement agreements.

 Meeting with legal counsel with mediation training can help you better understand mediation as a dispute resolution process.
-Visit our attorney directory to find a lawyer who can offer legal advice and educate you about mediation programs and mediation services.
-Get answers to frequently asked questions (FAQ).
+An experienced attorney can educate you about mediation programs and mediation services and recommend whether mediation is indeed the best path forward for your legal issue.

 Was this helpful?